srvrco/getssl/README.md

-  -Q, --mute         Like -q, but also mute notification about successful upgrade -r, --revoke   "cert" "key" [CA_server] Revoke a certificate (the cert and key are required) -u, --upgrade      Upgrade getssl if a more recent version is available - can be used with or without domain(s) -k, --keep     "#" Maximum number of old getssl versions to keep when upgrading -U, --nocheck      Do not check if a more recent version is available -v  --version      Display current version of getssl -w working_dir "Working directory"
+  -Q, --mute         Like -q, but also mute notification about successful upgrade -r, --revoke   "cert" "key" [CA_server] Revoke a certificate (the cert and key are required) -u, --upgrade      Upgrade getssl if a more recent version is available - can be used with or without domain(s) -X  --experimental tag Allow upgrade to a specified version of getssl -U, --nocheck      Do not check if a more recent version is available -v  --version      Display current version of getssl -w working_dir "Working directory"